mtlynch/mtlynch.io/content/retrospectives/2021/11/index.md

 {{<img src="cloud-waitlist.png" alt="Screenshot of EmailOctopus showing only two signups" maxWidth="700px" caption="Two days after the teaser blog post, only two users had signed up for early access to TinyPilot Cloud." hasBorder="true">}}

 Two signups were *way* less than I was hoping.
 I expected maybe 50 signups, of which 25 could turn into actual customers, so we'd be starting out with ~$750/month.
-Development and operations would cost significantly more than that, but it would be a decent start.
-If, out of a biased sample of people who actively follow TinyPilot, only two were interested something was seriously wrong.
+If only two people total were interested out of a population that actively follows TinyPilot, something was seriously wrong.

-I invited the users who signed to talk more in hopes of finding out how to find more customers like them, but they weren't so enthusiastic.
+I invited the users who signed up to talk more in hopes of learning out how to find more customers like them, but they weren't so enthusiastic.
 One of them never responded to my email, and the other said he signed up out of curiosity but wasn't sure he'd actually use the service.

-Other users expressed concern about cost, as $30/month for cloud access felt steep.
+Other users expressed concern about the cost, as $30/month for cloud access felt steep.
 Larger customers were less price-sensitive, but they didn't want to expose their internal networks to an external service.

-I felt discouraged and embarrassed that I'd invested between 50-75 developer hours into something users didn't want in the first place.
+I felt discouraged and embarrassed that I'd invested so much time into something users didn't want in the first place.
+All told, this project consumed six to eight person-weeks of development time.
 Validating customer demand before investing months into engineering is like entrepreneurship 101.

 Looking back, instead of setting out to create a working product, I should have just aimed for the blog post and measured interest from there.
 My mistake was assuming that just because people *wanted* cloud access meant that they'd be willing to pay $30/month for it.
-The existing providers in this space offer their service free to small businesses and individuals, so I think $30/month seemed surprisingly high.
+The existing providers in this space offer their services free to small businesses and home users, so I think $30/month seemed surprisingly high.

 For now, we're pausing development on TinyPilot Cloud.
-We documented our design work well, so we should be able to pick it up in a few months if we find more customers.
+We've documented our design work well, so we should be able to pick it up in a few months if we find more customers.
 Alternatively, we may end up publishing an open-source version of the service that customers can self-host.

 ## Simplifying to just one product

-The first TinyPilot product I offered was the TinyPilot Hobbyist Kit.
+The first TinyPilot product I ever offered was the TinyPilot Hobbyist Kit.
 Before I had any custom hardware or cases, I offered this kit of off-the-shelf hardware that allowed customers to build a TinyPilot the same way I built my first one.
 As TinyPilot has evolved and I've added the high-end [TinyPilot Voyager](https://tinypilotkvm.com/blog/introducing-voyager), I continued to offer the Hobbyist Kit for price-conscious customers.

 {{<img src="hobbyist-parts.jpg" alt="Photo of parts in TinyPilot hobbyist kit" maxWidth="600px" caption="TinyPilot Hobbyist Kit, which I stopped offering this month">}}

 I began working with a design firm in September on a rebrand for TinyPilot.
-When they asked me who I want TinyPilot to appeal to, I said small-to-medium-sized businesses and tech-savvy consumers.
+When they asked me which customers TinyPilot should to appeal to, I said small-to-medium-sized businesses and tech-savvy consumers.

 After that conversation, I began to wonder whether the Hobbyist Kit was hindering that goal.
 Seeing the TinyPilot Voyager next to a cheap DIY device might send the message that the Voyager is only a small step up from something you could build yourself.